88mphapp/88mph-contracts/bugbounty.md

 ## Overview

-This bug bounty document is to verify that [project] hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/projectname](https://immunefi.com/bounty/projectname).
+This bug bounty document is to verify that [88mph] hosts a bug bounty on Immunefi at the address [https://immunefi.com/bounty/88mph/](https://immunefi.com/bounty/88mph/).

 If you have found a vulnerability in our project, it must be submitted through [Immunefi's platform](https://immunefi.com/).
 Immunefi will handle bug bounty communications.